 In the meantime, there is a lot of help available on the internet, but naturally this should not take the place of a qualified doctor’s advice.

-I hope you’ve found this introduction to allergies in babies helpful with regards to baby acne vs milk allergy, and determining whether your infant is displaying a milk rash / CMPA rash.
+I hope you’ve found this introduction to allergies in babies helpful with regards to baby acne vs milk allergy, and determining whether your infant is displaying baby acne or allergy symptoms.
 If so, please consider sharing!